-COURSE LENGTH MAXIMUM TIME CLOCK HOURS MAXIMUM TIME FRAME Cosmetology - Full Time (35 hour schedule) 43 Weeks 1875 Clock Hours 54 Weeks Cosmetology - Part Time (21 hour schedule) 72 Weeks 1875 Clock Hours 90 Weeks Instructor - Full Time (35 hour schedule) 15 Weeks 625 Clock Hours 18 Weeks Instructor - Part Time (21 hour schedule) 24 Weeks 625 Clock Hours 30 Weeks
+COURSE LENGTH MAXIMUM TIME CLOCK HOURS MAXIMUM TIME FRAME Cosmetology - Full Time (35 hour schedule) 43 Weeks 1875 Clock Hours 58 Weeks Cosmetology - Part Time (21 hour schedule) 72 Weeks 1875 Clock Hours 93 Weeks Instructor - Full Time (35 hour schedule) 18 Weeks 750 Clock Hours 22 Weeks Instructor - Part Time (21 hour schedule) 29 Weeks 750 Clock Hours 36 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
-If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
-Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, in the program on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less then full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
+If any Future Professional student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
+Future Professionals who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, in the program on a cashpay basis.
+Whether a Future Professional pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.